Blog

 project44 is a visibility platform and carrier network, not a TMS.
 It connects to carriers, 3PLs, and logistics networks to deliver real-time tracking data, predictive ETAs, and exception alerts.
 The carrier network spans thousands of providers across all modes.

 SAP handles the plan; project44 connects to carriers and returns real-time intelligence.
-The API integration with SAP is clean and well-documented, and deployment is typically the fastest on this list at 4 to 8 weeks.
+This SAP TMS integration is clean and well-documented, and deployment is typically the fastest on this list at 4 to 8 weeks.
 The limitation is scope: project44 does not manage freight costs, carrier contracts, or route optimization.

 6. Descartes: Cross-Border Coverage with SAP-Certified Modules

-Descartes has SAP-certified integrations available for specific logistics and compliance modules, making it one of the more straightforward deployment options for SAP environments.
-The platform itself covers over 50,000 carriers and logistics partners, with global trade compliance built in and MacroPoint real-time visibility included.
+Descartes has SAP-certified integrations available for specific logistics and compliance modules, making it one of the more straightforward SAP TMS integration options.
+The platform covers over 50,000 carriers and logistics partners, with global trade compliance built in and MacroPoint real-time visibility included.

 The fit is most obvious for high-volume cross-border operations in North America and Europe.
 For last-mile delivery operations, particularly in emerging markets and the Middle East, Descartes is not designed for that layer.